jayhuber/course_tree_list/README.txt

 and after they complete.

 It builds a hierarchy collapsable/expandable menu based on the categories.
-The menu was designed entirely with CSS and does not use any javascript for its function.
+The menu was designed entirely with CSS, and works for all browsers except for IE 8 and below.
+In that instance, javascript is a necessary evil.

 Code Location